 What is SWOT Analysis?

-The SWOT Analysis is a framework for evaluating the competitive positioning of a company, typically completed for purposes of internal strategic planning.
+The SWOT Analysis is a framework for evaluating a company’s competitive positioning, typically completed for purposes of internal strategic planning.

 - What is SWOT analysis?